 How you contribute to your superannuation fund plays a part in determining the differences in tax benefits.
 You can choose to contribute before you receive your pay (salary sacrifice) but there is a limit on the amount.
 This is called the ‘concessional contributions cap.’

-If you pay more than $27,500 into your fund during a financial year it’s important to understand that you’ll be taxed at your marginal tax rate, plus pay an excess concessional contributions charge of 31.5% – a total rate of 46.5% in taxes taken out of your contribution.
+If you pay more than $27,500 into your fund during a financial year it’s important to understand that you’ll be taxed at your marginal tax rate of 15%, PLUS pay an excess concessional contributions charge of 31.5% – a total rate of 46.5% in taxes taken out of your contribution.

-An alternative to salary sacrifice is non-concessional contributions.
-In general there contributions are paid into your super from your own personal pay, after tax.
+An alternative to salary sacrifice is non-concessional contributions: contributions paid into your super from your own personal pay or savings, after tax.

-- Be careful: If you pay over the limit, an extra tax of 47% is levied on the excess contributions left in the super fund.
+- Be careful: Pay over the limit and the maximum marginal tax rate is levied on the excess contributions left in the super fund.

 If you can financially afford to do so, contribute to your superannuation on a regular basis as it can have a positive long term impact.
 Still unsure?
 Talk to one of our accountants about the tax benefits of contributing.